 Using a debit card is a convenient way to make purchases.
 Because the card automatically deducts money from your bank account, you don't have to worry about finance charges like you do when you buy on credit.
 Carrying a debit card is also safer than carrying cash because you can deactivate the card if it is lost or stolen.
-However, having your debit card declined because it has not been activated is not a pleasant experience.
 Whether you are using a new debit card or one that you have not used for some time, you can check whether your card is active before you use it.

 Call Debit Card Company